Local2Global Health Initiatives

 Mission to Antigua

-In January of 2021 some of the students and faculty of the Veterinary Technology program will be conducting a global mission to Belize.
-We are partnering with the Belize Wildlife and Referral Clinic who will be providing in country logistical support.
+Students and faculty of the Veterinary Technology program plan to return to Belize in January 2022.
+We plan to continue our partnership with the Belize Wildlife and Referral Clinic who will be providing in-country logistical support.
 We will be providing veterinary services to wildlife and canines, as well as providing public outreach.

 Medical Mission to the Dominican Republic

-Planned for March 2021, the students and faculty of the Physician Assistant, Communication Disorders and Physical Therapy programs will be conducting a medical mission to the Dominican Republic.
-We will be providing primary health care services as well as health education.
+Students and faculty of the Physician Assistant, Communication Disorders and Physical Therapy programs are beginning to plan to return to the Dominican Republic in Spring 2022.
+We hope to continue our work providing primary health care services as well as health education.